clientagency/client.theme/README.md

 ## Intro

 Boilerplate theme for Wordpress using Bootstrap 4.
-Clear, no fuss code with essential functions in seperate files.
+Clear, no fuss code with essential functions in separate files.

 ## Issues